 This study establishes that, in Iran, there is a discontinuity in the college attainment rate of sole sons whose fathers' age was over 58 when they were 18 years old relative to the sole sons with slightly younger fathers.
 The size of this discontinuity is at least about 13 percentage points (20 percent).
 Because the military exemption law does not apply to any other group except the sole sons, the discontinuity in the educational attainment should only exist for sole sons.
 As a robustness check, this study demonstrates that there is no discontinuity in college attainment among the sisters of sole sons nor the sons and daughters of multiple-son households.
-We can, therefore, conclude that fear of conscription incentivizes sole sons to obtain more education against their will.
+We can, therefore, conclude that fear of conscription motivates sole sons to obtain more education.
 Thus, if there had not been such an exemption law, sole sons of younger fathers would not have attended college as much.
-This exogenous increase in college attendance may be used to estimate returns of college on various outcomes, such as wages.
-But potentially because of data limitations, this exogenous increase turns out to be a weak instrument for college attendance and the IV estimates of returns to college are not reliable.

-By showing that individuals are willing to get more education, despite their will, to avoid conscription, this study provides evidence for the inefficiency of conscription and offers a lower bound (minimum) for the size of these inefficiencies.
+In addition, I show that this exogenous increase in college attendance had no impact on various labor market outcomes such as labor force participation, unemployment, and job status.
+This further strengthens the argument that sole sons attended college to avoid conscription rather than to gain human capital valued in the labor markets.
+By showing that individuals are willing to get more education to avoid conscription, this study provides evidence for the inefficiency of conscription and offers a lower bound (minimum) for the size of these inefficiencies.